 (Yes, I got those intervals by the very crude method of dividing high and low tank estimates by low and high tank loss rate estimates, respectively.
 This is Not The Way.
 I should model each set of numbers by a shifted binomial distribution, then employ the methods of ratio distributions which say the ratio is approximately lognormally distributed.
-(The math here is similar to estimating the statistical significance of a vaccine efficacy!)
+(The math here is similar to estimating the probability distribution of a vaccine efficacy!)
 But in my currently post-COVID-19-brain-fog-addled brain, I just can’t summon up the oomph to flog the damn recalcitrant neurons any harder than this.
 Better in the future as I heal, I promise… but you are permitted – and encouraged – to hold this one example of bad behavior against me to make sure I do better in the future.)

 Well, that’s a couple of wide ranges.
 We expect the Oryx data to lead us to believe it will take longer, since they have much lower tank destruction estimates.
 They want independent visual confirmation on every tank destroyed.
 So I’m gonna go with the Ukrainian data here, and (crudely!) estimate about 9 months until Russia runs out of tanks in Ukraine.

 It could be faster, if Ukrainians are able to deploy Challenger, Leopard-2, and maybe even Abrams tanks from the west.
 Each of those should be able to hunt Russian tanks pretty well.

 Disclosure: My military knowledge and experience is negligible.
 I’ve read a bit, and I’ve consulted (very) occasionally for military customers some decades ago, but that’s it.
 In other words, to a very good approximation I know nothing.